 This sacred journey begins in the heart of Paris, where you will arrive and settle into your hotel, with time to explore nearby cultural gems such as the Orsay Museum or the bustling city center.
 In the evening, you will join your fellow travelers and meet your tour leader, Andrew Harvey, at a welcome dinner in a Parisian Bistro, setting the tone for a journey filled with spiritual discovery and deep reflection.

-The following day, you will embark on a guided tour of Paris's most revered churches.
+The following morning brings a guided exploration of Paris’s most revered churches.
 We will start with the Chapel of Our Lady of the Miraculous Medal, the place where the extraordinary apparitions of Mary began.
-You will witness the serene and mystical energy surrounding the incorrupt body of Catherine Labouré, who is believed to have created the Miraculous Medal at Mother Marys request.
+You will witness the serene and mystical energy surrounding the incorrupt body of Catherine Labouré, who is believed to have created the Miraculous Medal at Mother Mary’s request.
 The journey continues to the grand Eglise de la Madeleine, where the striking statue of angels holding a pregnant Mary Magdalene and the mosaic of her kneeling before Christ evoke a powerful connection to the divine.
 The day concludes at Eglise Saint-Sulpice, with its profound historical and mystical significance.
 Saint Sulpice is the church where the greatest of all Marian mystics, Louis de Montfort, held his first mass as a young priest.
 We will visit and pray at his statue in the holy and serene chapel and to Mary as immaculate conception.

-As the journey progresses, you will visit the majestic Chartres Cathedral, known for its sacred geometry and feminine symbolism.
+From Paris, the journey moves to the majestic Chartres Cathedral, celebrated for its sacred geometry and feminine symbolism.
 The energy and history of Chartres, long associated with the divine feminine, will be explored, allowing you to fully immerse yourself in this ancient spiritual center.
 From there, you will travel to Vézelay, a town rich in Christian heritage, where you will visit the Basilica of Sainte Marie-Madeleine where her relics have been worshipped since the 1200’s.
 This UNESCO-listed Romanesque Basilica, with its intricate sculptures and powerful spiritual presence, has been a pilgrimage site for centuries, drawing kings, emperors, and countless pilgrims.

 As the pilgrimage draws to a close, you will visit the village of Saintes-Marie-de-la-Mer, the site of where Mary Magdelene is said to have arrived in France, and the fortified town of Carcassonne, with its extraordinary medieval architecture and it’s deep association with the Cathars who kept Mary Magdalene’s memory intact.
 The final destination is Rocamadour, the most famous and powerful of all the sites of the Black Madonna and a place where miracles in her name have occurred over many centuries.
 This journey, rich in sacred sites, deep sacred sharing and tender and passionate spiritual reflection, will leave you with an indelible connection to the divine feminine in all her transformative power, and the timeless alchemy of pilgrimage.